marade/PopMLST/README.md

 The publication for this method is in press, and the citation will appear here shortly.
 ## Guide for Use
 ### Installation - Choose a Method:
-This software has been tested on the Linux operating system.
+This software has been tested on the Ubuntu Linux 20.04 operating system.
 It may be possible to adapt it for other operating systems.
-We provide two different installation methods you can use for installation.
+We provide two different methods you can use for installation.
 #### Bioconda Method (preferred)
 We assume Bioconda is already properly configured and working, per <a href="https://bioconda.github.io/user/install.html">the instructions</a>.